vloop/MKS50_editor/README.md

 The editor supports "apr" (all parameters) and "ipr" (individual parameter).

-It also supports bulk dumps.
+It also supports bulk dumps (without handshake, "Bulk*Dump" on the MKS-50).

 Implementation notes: